VThunell/Comp-labs-Fish_ecology_v2/README.md

-# Computer labs and solutions for SLU courses Principles of Fisheries Sciences (PSF) and Ecology for Fish Management and Conservation (EFCM)
+# Computer labs and solutions for SLU course Ecology for Fish Management and Conservation (EFCM) for 2019, 2021 and 2022.
+Also avaiable material from Principles of Fisheries Sciences (PSF) 2019.
+The content is edited from material of @maxlindmark from 2019.
+Version 2021 and 2022 by @VThunell.